matiasilva/riscv-soc/docs/src/motivation.md

 # Motivation

+## Aims

+My main goals with the project were to:

+1. to understand the role of each tool involved in a tapeout
+1. develop a deeper understanding of digital design, verification and compilers
+1. to understand the hardware stack from the bottom up: gates to kernel to userland software
+1. learn about RISC-V, computer architecture and ISAs

+## The story

 I've
 [written about how I got into ASIC work](https://matiasilva.com/journal/riscv-from-scratch/) in my journal before.
 In a nutshell, it was very much accidentally.
 It wasn't by accident, though, that from a young age I was interested in computers and how they work.
-I was the family IT kid, even though what I knew back then is vastly dwarfed by what I know now.
+I was the family IT kid.

 My years spent coding everything from physics simulations, to microcontrollers, to entire ticketing platforms had taught me about the limitations of the